snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/cookies-and-local-storage/index.md

 | nuid              | network_userid    | sp                  |
 | vid               | domain_sessionidx | _sp_id.visitCount   |
 | sid               | domain_sessionid  | _sp_id.sessionId    |

-# Allowing users to Opt Out

-The JavaScript tracker offers methods that allow the users to opt out of using cookies (and local storage in the case of _sp_id and _sp_ses).

-- Anonymous tracking
-- Respecting Do Not Track
-- Set an opt out cookie

-Read how to configure these [here](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md).

-# Further Information

-How the JavaScript tracker utilizes these cookies to store state as well as information on how to retrieve the values can be found below.